The Best Cosmetic Surgery Procedures For Men

 Dr. Emer highlights that many men are dissatisfied with their facial appearance and "want to improve their complexion, get rid of dark circles under the eyes, remove fine lines and wrinkles, and improve the neck and jawline."
 The needs of male patients often differ from females, as they desire attention to slightly different features to achieve a more chiseled, classically masculine look.

 Dr. Emer commonly uses short term dermal fillers to address these concerns.
-Restylane®, a type of dermal filler which contains hyaluronic acid, is used to reduce the appearance of fine lines and wrinkles, improve skin tone, and generally create a more youthful appearance.
-The effects are likely to last around 2-3 months.
+Restylane®, a type of dermal filler that contains hyaluronic acid, is used to reduce the appearance of fine lines and wrinkles, improve skin tone, and generally create a more youthful appearance.
+The effects are likely to last around two to three months.
 Restylane® syringes cost in the region of $620 each, although in some cases they can be as much as $750 each.

 Bellafill® is made with polymethylmethacrylate (PMMA) and is another type of facial filler used to enhance the facial skin's appearance, create a youthful look, and define jawlines.
 It can also be used to reduce the appearance of scars such as those from acne.
 The effects of this type of filler can be permanent and there are a number of risks associated, including infections, swelling, and lumps.
 Bellafill® costs around $800 per syringe.